HarshithaSolai/vue-search-app/README.md

 ### Functional Requirments
 - Search for a topic (people, organisations, addresses)
 - Display search results in vertical tiles (cards)
-- Each card must contain its corresponding fields based on the topic
+- Each result card must contain its corresponding fields based on the topic searched
 - Create mock API response (JSON) for backend data

 Additional Features that I implemented :